Nonrelativistic versus relativistic quantum scars in billiard systems: Graphene and Haldane Billiards

 In Figs.~\ref{Mom_GB} and~\ref{Mom_HB} are shown examples of wave functions of the GB and HGB, respectively, with similar scarring structure as in those shown in Figs.~\ref{Mom_QB} and~\ref{Mom_NB}.
 Note, that the wave functions of the GB are real, not complex as is the case for the solutions for the Dirac equation~\refeq{DE} and exhibit a mirror symmetry with respect to the $y$ (armchair) edge and an almost mirror-symmetry along the $x$ (zigzag) axis.
 Those of the HGB are complex, and only their modulus exhibits an almost mirror-reflection symmetry with respect to the $y$ axis, whereas there is no symmetry with respect to the $x$ axis.
-Similar to the momentum distributions of the QB and NB shown in Figs.~\ref{Mom_QB} and~\ref{Mom_NB} for both the GB and HGB the momentum dsistributions exhibit a few sharp peaks for BBOs around $\theta_k=\pi/2$ shown in a), for wave functions localized around orbits reflected at the semicircular parts close to the center as in e), and bow-tie like orbits or almost BBOs like in~\reffig{Mom_GB} d) and~\ref{Mom_HB} d), respectively.
-Also wave functions that are localized like in~\ref{Mom_HB} f) around desymmetrized edge orbits show a few peaks.
-Analysis of the participation numbers~\refeq{IPR} yields largest values for the BBOs, as in the case of the NB and QB; cf.~\reffig{IPR_Mom_QB_NB}.
-Generally, for the HGB even the modulus of the wave functions do not exhibit the mirror symmetry with respect to the $x$ axis observed for the NB in~\reffig{Mom_NB}.
+Similar to the momentum distributions of the NRQB and NB shown in Figs.~\ref{Mom_QB} and~\ref{Mom_NB} for both the GB and HGB the momentum dsistributions exhibit a few sharp peaks for BBOs around $\theta_k/\pi=\pm 1/2$ shown in Figs.~\ref{Mom_GB} (a) and~\ref{Mom_HB} (a), (e) corresponding to slightly different momentum directions in the stripes.
+For wave functions localized around orbits reflected at the semicircular parts close to the center as in ~\reffig{Mom_GB} (b), (c) and (f) they are also localized around zero for the GB, but in~\reffig{Mom_GB} (c) and for the HGB in~\reffig{Mom_HB} (b)-(d) they are more pronounced along other clearly discernible wave-patterns localized on trajectories that are reflected at the semicricular part.
+In Figs.~\ref{Mom_GB} and~\ref{Mom_HB} (e) they are similar to the bow-tie like orbits or almost BBOs like in~\reffig{Mom_QB}) and~\ref{Mom_NB} (e), respectively.
+Yet, in all examples the wave function patterns and the peak structure of the momentum distributions are not as clearly discernible as in Figs.~\ref{Mom_QB} and~\ref{Mom_NB}, the reason being that the attainable wave numbers are not high enough.
+Analysis of the participation numbers~\refeq{IPR} yields largest values for the BBOs, as in the case of the NB and NRQB; cf.~\reffig{IPR_Mom_QB_NB}.
+Generally, for the HGB even the modulus of the wave functions does not exhibit the mirror symmetry with respect to the $x$ axis observed for the NB in~\reffig{Mom_NB}.
+This manifets intself in the momentum distributions when using the complex wave functions (red curves in~\reffig{Mom_HB}) instead of just the real part (blue curves in~\reffig{Mom_HB}).
 Indeed, as indicated by the spectral properties, for the HGB the combination of the Haldane tunneling term and the mass term, which differs by a sign for the $A$ and $B$ lattices, applied to the hexagonal structure destroys the two-fold symmetry resulting in an asymmetric combination of the two symmetry classes.
-Still, the analogy to the NB remains as clearly visible in~\reffig{Num_BBOs}.
-Indeed, the $k$ values for the BBOs of the GB and HGB agree very well with those of the QB and NB, respectively, except for a few values for the latter case.
+We also analyzed Husimi functions, however the values of $k$ are to low to obain any useful tool for the identification of quantum-scarred wave functions.
+Since only $\approx 500$ eigenstates are available, it is not needed.
+Still, the analogy to the NB remains as clearly visible in~\reffig{Num_BBOs}, namely the $k$ values for the BBOs of the GB and HGB agree very well with those of the NRQB and NB, respectively, except for a few values for the latter case.
+The upper and lower insets compare two examples of wave functions for the HGB and NB, and the GB and QB, respecively.